 - 11.

-To understand what adenomyosis is, it is important to know that the uterus consists of two layers.
+To understand what adenomyosis is, it's important to know these two uterine layers.

-The endometrium is the innermost layer of this organ and covers the surface of the uterine cavity.
-This layer is highly vascularized (that is, it has many blood vessels), because it is the part that prepares each menstrual cycle for the embryo to implant and forms the placenta in the event of a pregnancy.
-If there’s no embryo implantation, the endometrium is shed and causes menstruation.
+The endometrium is the innermost layer of the uterus and lines the uterine cavity.
+This layer is highly vascularized (i.e., has many blood vessels) because it prepares each menstrual cycle for a possible embryo implantation and potential pregnancy.

-The myometrium, on the other hand, is the muscular layer of the uterus and is responsible for uterine contractions during childbirth.
-This layer is closely related to the endometrium but must be well defined to avoid possible problems.
+On the other hand, the myometrium is the muscular layer of the uterus and is responsible for uterine contractions during childbirth.

 - Focal or localized adenomyosis

-- distributed over much of the myometrium, which causes the uterus to increase in size.
+- small and numerous endometrial crypts in the inner myometrium, frequently distributed in the posterior uterine wall, which causes the uterus to increase in size.
 This is the most common form of adenomyosis.

-This disease is more common in women in their 40s and 50s who have been mothers, but it can also occur in younger patients without children.
+This condition is more frequent in women aged 35 to 50 but can also occur in younger women.

 Causes of adenomyosis

-By contrast, the most current theories to explain the origin of adenomyosis are based on the invasion of the myometrium by bone marrow stem cells.
+The most current theories explaining the origin of adenomyosis are based on the invasion of the myometrium by bone marrow stem cells.

 Regardless of the origin of adenomyosis, what is clear is that this uterine condition is estrogen-dependent.
-Some of the factors that predispose a woman to develop adenomyosis are as follows:
+Some of the factors that may predispose a woman to develop adenomyosis include:

 - Multiple births.

-- Women of reproductive age and especially women between 40-50 years old.
+- Women of reproductive age, especially those between 35–50 years old.

 Symptoms